chrisbradleyy/LeDataSciFi.github.io/assignments/asgn04.md

 1. Why isn't the answer to Q2 and Q4 the same?
 3. After an outer merge?
 4. After an inner merge?
 5. Do a _**right**_ merge.
-Now, add a variable to this dataset that equals "the variance of the market return for the year" for each firm year (see the hint below on this).
-What is the mean of this variable after the merges?
+Now, add a variable to this dataset that equals "the variance of the market return for the year" for every observation in the dataset.
+What is the average of this variable?
+(See the hints below on this.)

-**For the sake of your classmate doign the review, please put your answers to these questions in one concise cell at the end of this "Part" of the assignment.**
+**For the sake of your classmates doing the review, please put your answers to these questions in one concise cell at the end of this "Part" of the assignment.**

-HINT 1 for Q8: When you `groupby(['year'])['mkt'].std()`, pandas will return a dataset with one observation for each firm-year.
-You want to copy that

-HINT 2 for Q8:  You know that this variable should have a count equal your answer to Q4.
+HINT 1 for Q8:  You know that this variable should have a count equal your answer to Q4.

-HINT 3 for Q8: If you get a mean of 1.289761, that is wrong.
+HINT 2 for Q8: If you get a mean of 1.289761, that is wrong.

-## PART 2:
+## PART 2: The glow up

-Repeat any 2 plots you've done before in the course that you think could be improved based on what we discussed in the "Good Viz" lectures.
+**Task:** Repeat any 2 plots you've done before in the course that you think could be improved based on what we discussed in the "Good Viz" lectures.
 For each, replicate _**exactly**_  what you did before, and then create a better one.
 (Like a before/after picture comparison.)
 Briefly explain why you made the changes/what is better about them.

+**How your improvements will be graded: Effectiveness and creativity.**  Focus on "first-order" issues first (choosing effective chart types, facets/hues _**as needed**_), then on informative labels, axis titles, chart titles, and the like.
+Be creative!
+Figures might get completely reimagined as new types, or multiple figures, or the data will be altered in some way.
+(The before and after picture might not present the _exact same_ underlying data, but they must be attempting to convey the same point.)

+We did not talk about customizing figures in class, and instead used the time on getting the "meat on the slab" first, but the lecture pages do include helpful links that will get you started on customization.
+I'd look at those before running off to Stack Overflow, as the background will make S.O. posts more intelligible.

 ## When you're done with the above (How to finalize your assignment)